Let’s get in touch and discuss your company needs

-If it's related to managing your cryptocurrencies, it's probably in Trezor Wallet.
+If it's related to managing your cryptocurrencies, it's probably in Trezor Suite.
 Label your accounts, sign and verify messages, instantly exchange between different cryptocurrencies, and more.
 Store and manage your business funds directly within the Trezor interface.

 If you need to handle company funds, transfer large amounts of money, or oversee group projects by using a secure multisignature scheme, you can use one or more Trezor devices as part of your multisig structure; for example, when 3 out of 5 signatures are needed to confirm a transaction or to move company funds.

 Shamir Backup is a method of splitting the recovery seed into multiple unique shares.
 To recover the wallet, a specified number of shares has to be entered on the device.

 This open-source API lets you make withdrawals and deposits directly from the secure environment of your Trezor.
 No need to risk having your clipboard hacked; with Trezor Connect, you no longer need to copy/paste your address for a transaction.

 If you want something more secure than a username and password, you can use Trezor as a hardware token for two-factor authentication.
 Create an additional layer of authentication - ownership - by letting your users confirm their login on Trezor.
 Need even more advanced security?
 Trezor Model T comes with support for FIDO U2F, WebAuthn, and FIDO2.

 Bring the convenience and security of Trezor to your workplace devices.
 Use a Trezor device to log in to any Linux or MacOS computer with the push of a single button.

 Trezor’s open-source API can be implemented to allow passwordless logins with Trezor to internal systems, websites and more.